top of page

 Brooke Hampton once implored us to “speak to our children as if they are the wisest, kindest, most beautiful and magical humans on earth, for what they believe is what they will become.”

-Entering the education field in the midst of a pandemic was an experience like no other.
-The weight of the world was still visible on the shoulders of all.
-I quickly saw how the pandemic impacted our young learners and I immediately started searching for ways to spread some light and connect with my students on a deeper level.
-As I reflected and brainstormed ways I could do this best, two passions - two worlds - collided.
+Entering the field of education in the midst of a global pandemic was an experience like no other.
+The weight of the world was still visible on everyone’s shoulders.
+I quickly saw how deeply our young learners had been impacted — and I immediately began searching for ways to spread light, to heal, and to connect with my students on a deeper, more human level.
+As I reflected, two passions — two worlds — collided:

 Teaching.